 - Fill a glass with ice, strain the cocktail into it and top up with tonic water.
 Garnish with berries!
 Enjoy!

 P.S.
-Post in collaboration with Britannia Living and is part of the #BritanniaCookOff competition.
+Post in collaboration with Britannia Living.